statalasso/statalasso.github.io/installation.md

 <div markdown="1">
 ## lassopack and pdslasso

-The latest versions of **lassopack** (v1.3) and **pdslasso** (v1.1) are available through the SSC repository:
+The latest version of **pdslasso** (v1.1) is available through the SSC repository:

-	ssc install lassopack
 	ssc install pdslasso

+Alternatively you can download the packages via our website:

+	net install pdslasso, from("https://raw.githubusercontent.com/statalasso/pdslasso/master pdslasso_v11/")

 Note that **pdslasso** requires **lassopack** to be installed.

-Alternatively you can download the packages via our website:
+The latest stable version of **lassopack** (v1.3) is currently only available via github:

 	net install lassopack, from("https://raw.githubusercontent.com/statalasso/lassopack/master/lassopack_v13/")
-	net install pdslasso, from("https://raw.githubusercontent.com/statalasso/pdslasso/master/pdslasso_v11/")

 Add `replace` to overwrite existing versions of the packages.